Locations:

 There is a rare form that begins in some people during their first 10 years of life.

-Fuchs’ dystrophy is more common in women than men.
+Fuchs’ dystrophy is more common in people assigned female at birth than in people assigned male at birth.
 It’s also more common in people who have a family history of Fuchs’ dystrophy.

 Symptoms and Causes